 - Eliminate deduction for state and local taxes.

 - Allow individuals and employers to contribute up to 20 percent of annual earnings to qualified retirement plans, up to $20,000 per year.

 - Introduce an expanded refundable savings credit for taxpayers in the 15 percent tax bracket.

 - Increase the excise tax on alcohol from about 21 cents per ounce to 25 cents.

 - Phase in a 6.5 percent debt reduction sales tax over two years.
 The tax would be structured similarly to a broad-based value-added tax

 The task force recommended that domestic discretionary spending be frozen for four years and defense spending be frozen for five years.
 After this time, spending growth would be allowed to increase at the rate of GDP growth.
 All spending limits would be enforced through statutory caps.
-If the caps were exceeded, automatic across-the-board spending cuts would occur.
+If the caps were exceeded, spending would automatically be cut across the board.
 Cuts to domestic discretionary spending would save $1 trillion, and cuts to defense spending would save $1.1 trillion through 2020.

 The task force proposed short-term and long-term changes to all aspects of the health care system.
 As a whole, the reforms would save $756 billion through 2020.

 Changes to Medicare

 - Raise Part B premiums from 25 to 35 percent of program costs over five years.